bogadrian/gatsby-final/src/posts/immutabil-react.md

 So, the const dumb is the same but only the hat has changed!

 The component will re-render only if it receives a new dumb!

 Giving it the old dumb, it will stay the same!

 This is bad man; I can tell you that!

-Not only because so you make your component to not re-render the dumb with the new hat, but because mutating the dumb you may cause some issue somewhere else, in some other part of United States, sorry, your application which uses the dumb and needs it as it is, with its original hat!
+Not only because so you make your component to not re-render the dumb you give it again with the new hat, but because mutating the dumb you may cause some issue somewhere else, in some other part of United States, sorry, your application, which uses the dumb and needs it as it is, with its original hat!

 So, the solution is to copy the old dumb to a new one and change the hat only for the new one, leaving intact the initial dumb with its original hat!

 ![new dumb](../images/new-dumb.png)

-And now you pass the props to the component the new dumb!
+And now you pass the props to the component with the new dumb!

 React makes its shallow compare and it sees there is totally new dumb.
 Then it does its job and prints the new dumb to the UI.

 Pretty easy, is it?
-Then go to vote, get read of the old dumb!
+Then go to vote, get rid of the old dumb!
 I mean the old props!